-I wondered if this is happening with others as well?
+I wondered if this was happening with others as well?
 I started to research what is causing this and finally, I found it on Wikipedia.

 This phenomenon is called banner blindness or banner noise.

-But hey, what does banner blindness mean?
-Have you heard about that?
+But what does banner blindness mean?
+Have you heard about it?
 It sounds like a real disease.
-Now, it’s really not, but it does mean that you spend too much time browsing the internet.
-Just kidding, but it’s something along the lines of that.
-Let me explain.
+Luckily it’s not a disease, but it does mean that you spend too much time browsing the internet.
+Just kidding, but it’s something along those lines.
+Allow me to explain.

 Imagine that you intend to buy a new car.
 You start to browse websites for car dealers.
 While browsing, you realize that the only ads you encounter advertise a “Maldives vacation” or “3 easy ways to learn Spanish.”

 In this situation, your brain is going to do two things depending on your level of determination.